-Phase 1 (2017-2018) Phase 2 (2019-2020) Phase 3 (2020-2030) Defining and modelling GoSDG Integration with strategy Monitoring and improving the model Adif conducted an in-depth analysis of the SDGs and the related targets and mapped them onto all areas of the Company in order to identify our current or potential impacts on the 17 SDGs and their 169 targets.
-This enabled us to make a first selection of SDGs During this phase - which started in 2018 - we sought effective integration by aligning our strategic goals, KPIs and Strategic Plan initiatives with material SDGs and their related targets.
+- Phase 1 (2017-2018): defining and modelling GoSDG.
+Adif conducted an in-depth analysis of the SDGs and the related targets and mapped them onto all areas of the Company in order to identify our current or potential impacts on the 17 SDGs and their 169 targets.
+This enabled us to make a first selection of SDGs and material targets relevant to Adif AV. - Phase 2 (2019-2020): integration with strategy.
+During this phase which started in 2018 we sought effective integration by aligning our strategic goals, KPIs and Strategic Plan initiatives with material SDGs and their related targets. - Phase 3 (2020-2030): monitoring and improving the model.
 In this final phase, we seek to track and report on our results and adapt the model to any strategic changes, while enhancing the scheme of indicators and targets so that we always have the right level of ambition and implementation throughout the organisation.